This article has links to products and services we love, which we may make commission from.

 Start winning: Facebook groups are the gateway to networking.
 Here are the 29+ I’m active in.

-→ I quit Pinterest + here’s what happened
+Case study → I quit Pinterest + here’s what happened

 If you squint you can see the results of my stint in quitting Pinterest.
 I wanted to take an actual holiday when I was visiting Bulgaria and Turkey in April so stopped taking part in as many group share threads which then resulted in me quitting altogether (apart from one share for a campaign I felt insecure about not pimping).
 As you can see my Pinterest.com traffic has not changed much at all.
-The blue line is from March to July and the orange compares traffic for the same length of period from October to February.
+The blue line is from March to July and the orange compares traffic for the same length of the period from October to February.
 When I look at my top pins in Google Analytics (Acquisition, all traffic, referrals, Pinterest – check out our intro to Analytics tutorial here) most of them a pretty dated which means somewhere down the line when I was following my strategy of joining shares and pinning to group boards these pins went viral and they are still going strong.
 However, Pinterest Analytics states my Pinterest reach has decreased by 767,000.
 So the question is – if we don’t take part in some form of pin marketing will our pins magically take off?
 Please tell us your thoughts in the comments below or in our Facebook group, Make Traffic Happen.
 I am now committing to Tailwind.
 Stay tuned to find out the results.

 Did you find this useful?